Culture After Dark: The Best Museum Late Night Openings

 If the Tate Britain has always been the straight-laced sibling of the more adventurous Tate Modern, then their Friday Lates seek to change this by putting the museum in the hands of the young.
 The 16-25 year olds from Tate Collective London put the emphasis on the experimental and disruptive, bringing you everything from dressing-up with drag kings to ‘provocative filmic collage’.
 You’ll get to discuss the ideas on offer and even craft things for yourself – and, with all the youthful energy in the room, it won’t lack for enthusiasm.

-The next Lates at Tate Britain will be on 4 August, 6 October and 1 December 2017.
+The next Lates at Tate Britain will be on 1 December 2017.
 Click here for more information.
 Entrance is free.

 To see the extensive Museums at Night programme, please click here.